duncangarde/exchange-rates/README.md

     - rate_is_an_outlier.sql # Simple test for if a rate is an outlier compared to the previous 30 rate readings

 - exchange_rates
-    - main.py # command line script for ELT jobs
+    - main.py # command line script for ELT job
     - extract.py # Handles extraction of data from the exchange rates API
     - load.py # Loads data from the response into Postgres
     - models.py # Holds SQLAlchemy table definitions for the project